 The survival estimate is generated by a trace query.
 The BON query, which provides the base list for a year, is linked to all the dam/site queries included in the analysis.
 There is a prompt to enter the desired migration year at the start of the query (provides information to the first year selection criteria in the BON query).
 The tables are linked by PIT tag codes.
-The relationship of the links are a result for everything in the BON and only the results from the other queries that match the BON query.
-The structure of the query includes the PIT tag code from the Bon query and the first observation.
+The relationship of the links are a result for everything in the BON query and only the results from the other queries that match the BON query.
+The structure of the query includes the PIT tag code from the BON query and the first observation.
 I typically used first observation as the value produced by the queries from each of the other tables.
 It really doesn’t matter what value from the table is used from the tables as this is just really a query to establish presence or absence.
 Any result produced by a link between the BON list and observation of the matching PIT tag at the particular dam can be used.
 Using first observation facilitates modification of the query to produce travel time estimates.

-The structure of the the query is the PIT tag from the BON list, and observations (or no observation) for the PIT tag up the CRS in geographical order.
+The structure of the query is the PIT tag from the BON list, and observations (or no observation) for the PIT tag up the CRS in geographical order.
 For estimation of survival in this list the most important information from each detection site is detection/ no detection.
-So you have a for each fish that shows if it was detected or not at each dam as you move upstream in the CRS.
+So you have a ??? for each fish that shows if it was detected or not at each dam as you move upstream in the CRS.

 One of the issues that occasionally arises with these databases are duplicate records.
 They can occur for many reasons, errors in query structure, fallback, etc. Using summation queries that group according to PIT tag and use a qualifier such as minimum or maximum to reduce multiple observations for a particular site to a single value.
 Anything that is different between two observations, and is not resolved by a summation operation like selecting the minimum or maximum value available will produce another line for a particular pit tag Since we are producing an observation/no observation matrix, multiple lines for a single PIT tag are the largest likely source of error.

 To summarize the data, and help eliminate duplicate lines, a secondary trace query is used.
 This query is a summary query, grouping by the PIT tag, and using a “count” qualifier for each observation site.
 With no duplicate lines in the original matrix, the value for each observation site should be 1 or 0.
 If there were multiple lines in the first trace query for the same PIT tag, the value will be greater than one.
-Since we are mainly interested in a binomial output (observation/no observation) if the actual values present are greater than one it does not really matter.
-As long as there is only one line for each PIT tag it will produce valid results.
+Since we are mainly interested in presence/absence, if the actual values present are greater than one, it does not really matter as long as there is only one line for each PIT tag it will produce valid results.
 The problem arises when we want to go from individual results to summarize observations for each dam.
 If each value is equal to 1 then we can simply add all of them together for each dam (column) to give the total observations for each dam.
 If some are greater than one to summarize them another step is needed to reduce all values so they are not greater than 1.